avalentino/fmtcheck/README.rst

                             fix formatting using clang-format
                             (default: disabled).
-                            The path to the "clang-format" executable can be optionally secified.
+                            The path to the "clang-format" executable can be optionally specified.
 Please remember to use
                             the "--" separator before positional arguments.

     backup: